-Also known as poison elder or poison dogwood, poison sumac (Toxicodendron vernix) is an innocuous looking shrub or small tree that generally grows to a diminutive height of 5 to 6 feet.
+Killing poison sumac requires several herbicide applications and diligent attention to new plant growth.
+Also known as poison elder or poison dogwood, poison sumac (Toxicodendron vernix) is an innocuous-looking shrub or small tree that can reach 25 feet if left unchecked.
 All parts of the tree contain urushiol, an oily toxin that can cause severe dermatitis within 12 to 24 hours.
-Poison sumac is a tough plant; killing it will take patience and determination.
+Poison sumac is a tough plant, so killing it will take patience and determination.

 You can attack the foliage by spraying the tree with an herbicide containing glyphosate as the active ingredient.
-May through July, when the tree is in bloom, is the most effective time to spray, according to the University of Wisconsin Extension.
+May through July, when the tree is in bloom, is the most effective time to spray.
 Mix 2 1/2 ounces of glyphosate with 1 gallon of water and spray with a pressurized handheld sprayer so that all leaves are evenly coated.
 Do not spray so much that herbicide is dripping off the leaves.
-You can also coat leaves with a sponge or paintbrush.
+You can also coat leaves individually with a sponge or paintbrush.
 Follow label instructions exactly, and take care not to get herbicide on nearby plants, since glyphosate will kill desirable plants.
 You may need to spray multiple times throughout the growing season to kill the tree.
 Remove and dispose of any dead or dropped leaves.

 For larger trees, it may be more practical to saw the plant down using a handsaw.
-Saw the tree close to the ground, so that there is a stump of about 1 or 2 inches remaining.
-The Alabama Cooperative Extension recommends using an undiluted glyphosate product with 20 percent herbicide, or a 41 percent glyphosate product diluted by half with water.
-Use a small amount; a pint or quart should suffice.
+Saw the tree close to the ground, so that there is a stump about 1 or 2 inches long remaining.
+The Alabama Cooperative Extension recommends using an undiluted glyphosate product with 20 percent herbicide, or a 41 percent glyphosate product diluted by half with water, to paint the stump.
+Use a small amount—a pint or quart should suffice.
 Apply herbicide with a foam paintbrush or handheld sprayer.
 Wrap the top portion of the tree in a garbage bag and dispose of it, along with any dropped leaves.
 Check the stump periodically for new growth and if you see any, reapply the herbicide.

 Considerations and Concerns

 Never burn poison sumac, because the smoke can be extremely irritating to the lungs.
 Store unused herbicides in a safe place where they cannot be accessed by children or pets.
 There are many non-poisonous species of sumac in the United States, so make sure you identify the tree correctly before you attempt to kill it.
-Poison sumac can be found in U. S. Department of Agriculture plant hardiness zones 3 to 8, where it prefers moist, swampy conditions.
+Poison sumac can be found in U. S. Department of Agriculture plant hardiness zones 2 to 9, where it prefers moist, swampy conditions.
 It is similar in appearance to staghorn sumac (Rhus typhina), which grows in USDA zones 4 to 8.
-Staghorn sumac has dark red berries and pointed leaves, while poison sumac has grayish white berries and smooth, oval-shaped leaves.
+Staghorn sumac has dark red berries and pointed leaves, while poison sumac has grayish-white berries and smooth, oval-shaped leaves.